Context LatticeBy Private Memory Corp

 Fix context drift before it burns your token budget.

-Context Lattice (memMCP) gives agents reusable memory with HTTP MCP, federated retrieval, durable fanout, and storage guardrails so quality and costs remain stable under load.
+ContextLattice gives agents reusable memory with HTTP MCP, federated retrieval, durable fanout, and storage guardrails so quality and costs remain stable under load.

-One intelligent memory layer for apps and agents.
+Private-by-default memory & context layer for agents.

 What it solves